-Fighting financial crimes is a daily battle worldwide.
-Organizations have to deploy intelligent systems to prevent and detect wrongdoings, such as anti-money laundering (AML) control frameworks.
-We’ll see in this blog post how graph technologies can reinforce those systems.
+Fighting financial crime is a daily battle worldwide.
+Organizations must deploy intelligent systems to prevent and detect wrongdoings, such as anti-money laundering (AML) control frameworks.
+We’ll see in this blog post how graph technologies can reinforce these systems.

 In today’s complex economy, law enforcement and financial organizations fight against a wide range of financial crimes: embezzlement, tax evasion, extortion, corruption, terrorism funding or money laundering, to name a few.
-While tracking down those activities, governments and financial institutions have to deal with a fast moving financial crime landscape and a growing volume of information of various formats.
+While tracking down those activities, governments and financial institutions must deal with a fast-moving financial crime landscape and a growing volume of information of various formats.

-Graph technologies like Linkurious can be powerful assets to help fight financial crimes.
-They provide exhaustive overviews of the different entities and their connections.
-And they support complex data queries on large data-sets in a near-real time environment.
+Graph technology like Linkurious Enterprise can be a powerful asset to help fight financial crime.
+It provides exhaustive overviews of the different entities and their connections.
+And it supports complex pattern queries on large data-sets in a near-real-time environment.

 In this article, we’ll focus on anti-money laundering procedures and explore a specific case with a graph approach.

 Strengthening AML analysis with a graph-based approach

 Money laundering is the act of converting proceeds from criminal activities into legal assets, concealing their true origins.
 Governments have been steadily strengthening AML rules to prevent those activities.
 Banking institutions are now required to follow strict AML policies and to report money laundering activity suspicions.
 Ineffective regulation compliance might be penalized with important financial penalties.